Is your pillow painful or perfect?

 The spine in your neck curves in order to evenly distribute the weight of your head when upright.
-Whatever position that you prefer to sleep in, it is important to keep your spine as close as possible to its correct alignment which is how it is when upright.
-This means that the curve is maintained and the shoulder isn’t squashed.
+Whatever position you prefer to sleep in, it is important to keep your spine as close as possible to its correct alignment – which is how it is when upright.
+This means that the natural curve is maintained and the shoulders aren’t squashed.

 Symptoms of a bad pillow

-If your neck is not supported correctly when sleeping, many symptoms can develop such as:
+If your neck is not supported correctly when sleeping, an array of symptoms can develop such as:

 Neck pain